 Supported by the Government of Canada through the Canada 150 Community Infrastructure Program.

 Wild Wetland Splash and Pool offers clean and safe water fun for kids of all ages.
-It will be open daily from June 24 to September 4, 2017 (weather permitting).
+It is open daily from June 24 to September 4, 2017 (weather permitting).
 Highlights:

 - 840 sq metre heated swimming pool (8 ft. deep)